Back to species list

 Distribution & Habitat

-Breeds across an extensive range from the Himalayan region of Pakistan and India, westward through Nepal, across China to Gansu province, extending east through Korea to Japan, and north through central Asia into northeastern European Russia.
-A rare vagrant to western Europe.
-Found at elevations up to 4,500 meters in eastern Nepal.
-Winters broadly across southern Asia, from peninsular India eastward through Southeast Asia to the Philippines.
-Breeds in groves and wooded biotopes, while wintering grounds feature evergreen woodland in open country.
+Breeds from Himalayan Pakistan and India westward through Nepal, into China (north to Gansu), east through Korea to Japan, and north through central Asia into north-eastern Europe.
+Breeds up to 4,500 m in eastern Nepal.
+Occasionally a rare vagrant in western Europe.
+Winters broadly across southern Asia, from peninsular India east to Southeast Asia and the Philippines.
+Habitat includes open country, evergreen woodland in winter, and groves or wooded biotopes in summer.

 Behavior & Ecology